 Building a story map

-To better understand this concept, think of the basic structure of a story map as being similar to a tree.
 The production vision is represented by the trunk, while the large branches are goals.
 Smaller branches denote activities and leaves denote user stories.

 Then, follow these steps.